 Impact on other

 The largest exposure to changes is in the EUR/SEK exchange rate, but the USD/SEK and AUD/SEK exchange rates are also sensitive to changes, which can affect equity, since the Company has goodwill and other intangible assets in local currencies.
-The Company has entered into a swap contract to the amount of SEK 1.6 million (EUR/USD).
-The Group’s exposure to other exchange rate fluctuations is not material.
+The Company has entered into swap contracts to buy the following currencies; SEK 25.9 million (EUR/SEK), USD 3.7 million (EUR/USD) and USD 1.0 million (AUD/USD).

 LIQUIDITY AND FINANCIAL RISKS

 The Group’s objective with regard to the capital structure is to secure the Group’s ability to continue operating, so that it can continue to generate returns for shareholders and benefits for other stakeholders, and to maintain an optimal capital structure to keep the cost of capital down.
 To maintain or adjust the capital structure, the Group may change the dividend paid to shareholders, repay capital to shareholders, issue new shares or sell assets to reduce debt.
-The debt/equity ratio at 31 December 2018 was 71.8 per cent (67.3).
+The debt/equity ratio at 31 December 2019 was 63.4% (71.8%).

 For Sensys Gatso, a major part of operational risk lies in the management of each individual project.
 Sensys Gatso works actively to integrate risk management in each customer project, and has developed an in-house tool, Risk Assessment Analysis, for this purpose.
 The tool enables the company to identify, manage and where necessary, accept and limit the risks involved in each project.
 The project manager is responsible for implementing Risk Assessment Analysis and subsequently following up and reporting on important matters.
 In addition to this, for larger projects, a member of the management team will be appointed to act as sponsor for the project and the point of contact for regular reports from the project manager.